evanwill/_drafts/_notes/linux-intro.md

 Part of the fun of getting started with Linux is choosing a distro, but there are so many it can also be very overwhelming.
 Most distros are a package of technical low-level stuff, plus a desktop and selection of basic applications.
 Many are focused on running servers, others on desktop users.

 Here are some things to consider:

-- Out-of-the-box experience.
-Do you want it to just work or are you willing to spend time customizing it?
-Do you want all the applications pre-installed or minimalist (Arch)?
+- **Out-of-the-box experience.** Do you want it to just work or are you willing to spend time customizing it?
+Do you want all the applications pre-installed (openSUSE) or minimalist (Arch)?
-- Installer!
-In the past, Linux distros were hard to install--Ubuntu really changed that, but some installers are still friendlier than others.
-- Dual booting options.
-Do you want to keep windows?
-Some installers make it easy (Ubuntu).
-- Repositories.
-Some distros have huge repos of applications (Debian), making installing new software secure and easy.
-Some are more up-to-date than others.
+- **Repositories.** Some distros have huge repos of applications (Debian), making installing new software secure and easy.
+Some are more up-to-date than others (Fedora).
 Others are more DIY (Arch).
+Some distros package only free and open software that meets their community guidelines (Fedora); others include commonly used, but non-free software, such as MP3 encodings (Ubuntu).
+- **Ecosystem.** Do you use a Linux server at work?
+Choose a distro from the same family to make life easier.
-- Hardware support.
-Some distros support a huge range of legacy hardware.
-Others have better support for the newest hardware (look for newest kernel version).
+- **Hardware support.** Unlike Windows, with Linux you don't have to install a bunch of drivers to get everything to work.
+However, some distros support a huge range of legacy hardware, while others have better support for the newest hardware built in.
+It is often difficult to run high performance graphics cards with out specific distro support.
+Distros have different versions of the Linux Kernel--the newest have new features and performance baked in, but have less of the kinks worked out.
-- Current vs LTS (long term support).
-Do you want to install an OS that will be supported for a LONG time so that you won't have to upgrade or do you want the latest-and-greatest?
+- **Updates.** Do you want to install an OS that will be supported for a LONG time so that you won't have to upgrade or do you want the latest-and-greatest?Distros typically follow either a rolling or fixed release.
-- Rolling release vs. fixed release.
 Rolling release distros have a continuous stream of updates, you always have the latest software and never have to upgrade to a new version.
 Fixed release are more traditional and stable with incremental versions that require a large upgrade every so often.
-- Ecosystem.
-Do you use a Linux server at work?
-Choose a distro from the same family to make life easier.
+Fixed releases are also often broken in to current and LTS (long term support)--if you want to install once, and use the system for years without needed to upgrade, choose an LTS.
+- **Installer!** In the past, Linux distros were confusing to install, a major barrier to adoption--Ubuntu really changed that, but some installers are still friendlier than others.
+    - **Secure Boot UEFI**.
+If you have a newer computer, it will have Secure Boot UEFI which is only supported by the bigger Linux distros (Ubuntu, Fedora, SUSE)--otherwise you will have to tweak your UEFI / BIOS to get the installer to work.
+    - **Dual booting.** Do you want to keep windows?
+Some installers make it easy (Ubuntu).

 My easy suggestion: use [Ubuntu](https://www.ubuntu.com/) or an [Ubuntu flavor](https://www.ubuntu.com/download/ubuntu-flavours).
 The installer is easy to use (supports easy dual booting with Windows) and hardware support is great.